Last Updated: August 26, 2024

 Choosing Between GRE and GMAT

-Due to the relative prominence of both these examinations in the lives of candidates planning to pursue their graduate degrees, candidates can often get confused while choosing the best examination for them.
-While one can compare and contrast the differences in the examinations, it is best to start with the basic differences in cost and test center availability before considering other in-depth factors.
+Due to the relative prominence of both these tests in the lives of candidates planning to pursue their graduate degrees, candidates can often get confused while choosing the best test for them.
+While one can compare and contrast the differences in the tests, starting with the basic differences in cost and test center availability is best before considering other in-depth factors.

-A few pointers for choosing between the examinations are as follows-
+A few pointers for choosing between the tests are as follows-

 Consider Graduate School Plans

-GRE is often chosen by candidates who wish to pursue graduate programs in the Sciences and sometimes even in Liberal Arts though it isn’t strictly necessary.
-GMAT has been popular among candidates who choose to go to business schools after their degree.
-The ideal choice for business school aspirants is to take the GMAT over GRE.
-Candidates who are still unsure of the course they want to pursue and have an inkling that they might choose another course than MBA must go with GRE since then they will not have wasted time and effort on an exam that might not benefit them.
+GRE is often chosen by candidates who wish to pursue graduate programs in the Sciences and sometimes even in Liberal Arts, though it isn’t strictly necessary.
+GMAT has been popular among candidates who attend business schools after their degree.
+The ideal choice for business school aspirants is to take the GMAT over the GRE.
+Candidates who are still unsure of the course they want to pursue and have a clue that they might choose another course than an MBA must go with the GRE since then they will not have wasted time and effort on a test that might not benefit them.

 Research the Requirements of the Institution

-While it is no longer mandatory for business schools to ask for GMAT, some top league business schools still prefer the GMAT over GRE.
-Before weighing one’s options between the two examinations, it would be best to consider the preferences of the institutions one is planning to attend before registering for the examination.
-It is also important for candidates to look up scholarship options and estimating which examination provides them with the chance of receiving a scholarship.
+Before weighing one’s options between the two tests, it would be best to consider the preferences of the institutions one plans to attend before registering for the test.
+It is also essential for candidates to look up scholarship options and estimate which test provides them with the chance of receiving a

 Compare Between One’s Quantitative and Verbal Skills

 Every student will have a field they excel in.
-While some candidates might find it easier to solve the Quantitative sections in examinations, others might score better in the Verbal section.
-It is important that candidates take diagnostic tests for both GRE and GMAT before they choose between the examinations.
-This will give them an idea of which exam will let them score better with minimal effort.
-Candidates that have strong Verbal skills should consider GRE since the exam mainly focuses on the Verbal section and can provide such candidates with high scores.
-At the same time, candidates who are excellent at Math will excel in the GMAT due to the emphasis the exam lays on the Quantitative section of the test.
+While some candidates might find solving the Quantitative sections in tests easier, others might score better in the Verbal section.
+Candidates must take diagnostic tests for both GRE and GMAT before choosing between them.
+This will give them an idea of which test will let them score better with minimal effort.
+Candidates who have strong Verbal skills should consider the GRE since the test mainly focuses on the Verbal section and can provide such candidates with high scores.
+At the same time, candidates who are excellent at math will excel in the GMAT due to the emphasis the test places on the quantitative section of the test.

 Conclusion

-Although there is the option of taking both examinations for students, it is advisable that candidates do not go for it.
-Registering for two examinations imply that the candidate will have to prepare separately for both examinations within the same amount of time.
-Test preparation is both time-consuming and expensive with the examinations costing around $200 each leaving the expenses for online courses and prep materials.
-It is best for candidates to put all their energy into cracking one examination than trying to score high in both and ending up with average scores in both the tests.
+Although there is the option of taking both tests for students, candidates shouldn't do it.
+Registering for two tests implies that the candidate must prepare separately for both tests simultaneously.
+Test preparation is time-consuming and expensive (not only the test fees but courses + materials as well), with the tests costing around $200 each, leaving the expenses for online courses and prep materials.
+Candidates should put all their energy into cracking one test rather than trying to score high in both and ending up with average scores.

-It may seem to candidates that having both the score reports will account for more.
-But most of the time, candidates will only be able to submit either one of their scores and ultimately will have to choose between the two tests while sending in their application.
+It may seem to candidates that having both score reports will account for more.
+But most of the time, candidates will only be able to submit either of their scores and ultimately have to choose between the two tests while sending in their application.

-While preparing for the examinations, candidates should remember that though it is great to have a high score in the examination, a GRE or GMAT score will not be the only factor for choosing the applicant.
-It is just one of the many factors that admission officers will look into before calling the candidate for the interview.
+While preparing for the tests, candidates should remember that though it is great to have a high score on the test, a GRE or GMAT score will not be the only factor in choosing the applicant.
+It is just one of the many factors that admission officers will consider before calling the candidate for the interview.